melezhik/outthentic-dsl/README.md

 # multiline expressions

-When generate and execute check expessions parser operates in a _single line mode_ :
+When generate and execute check expressions parser operates in a _single line mode_ :

 * check expressions are treated as single line strings
 * stdout is validated by given check expression in line by line way

 For example:

     # check list
     # consists of
     # single line entries

     Multiline